The G120 is a compact 2G or 4G Cat-M1/Nb-IoT GPS tracking device with a variety of inputs and outputs to cater for the most demanding applications.

 - Locate the PCB on the base.
 There are a number of fingers around the edge of the PCB that will locate it.

 - Place the lid on the base, and gently squeeze one side to engage the clips.

 - Squeeze the other side to engage the remaining clips.

 The housing can be opened by prying the lid from the base using a flat screw driver.
 A wide screw driver will ensure the housing is not marked.

 - Locate the slot for the screw driver on the side of the housing.

 - Insert the screw driver and twist to pry the housing apart.
 Be careful with the clips.

 The G120 can be mounted on the asset to be tracked using screws, bolts, cable ties, or industrial adhesives.

 The high performance GPS and GSM antennas allow the device to be concealed.
 However, always check the GPS and GSM performance after installation.

 The device is not IP67 rated, so be cautious when installing it in the engine bay or in an exposed location.
-See section 6 for the wiring diagram.

 The battery should come pre-charged.
 Once you insert it, the internal LED will come on and flash.
 If the SIM card works and there is sufficient charge in the battery, the device will connect to the OEM Server.